grolston/aws-config-ssm-autoremediation/README.md

-# Proof of Concept - AWS Config Custom Rule with Auto Remediation
+# AWS Config Custom Rule with Auto Remediation

 Automatically Remediate EC2 instance ports accessible to the internet (0.0.0.0/0) with AWS Config and AWS System Manager.